By Sharon Aron Baron

-For the past 26 years, Safety Town of Coral Springs has relied on the support of many businesses, organizations and individuals for their donations of time, product, and money to ensure the continuing success of this program.
+For the past 26 years, Safety Town of Coral Springs has relied on the support of many businesses, organizations, and individuals for their donations of time, product, and money to ensure this program’s continuing success.
 It is estimated that over 4,000 young children have graduated from the summer Safety Town programs.
 And each year, nearly 3,000 kindergarten children benefit from the Safety Town for Kindergartners program sponsored by the Coral Springs Police Department and is now available to every elementary school in Coral Springs and Parkland on an annual basis.

 It’s not too late to register your child for the future summer sessions of the program.

 - Editor of Talk Media and writer for Coral Springs Talk.
 CST was created in 2012 to provide News, Views, and Entertainment for the residents of Coral Springs and the rest of South Florida.

 - Crime & Safety2021.03.05No Injuries Reported After Firefighters Quickly Put Out Fire in Coral Springs Home

 - Events2021.03.05Next Stop Broadway is Back with Singing, Dancing, and Acting Classes March – May 2021